 To prevent an over-concentration of lower-income housing in any one area of the city and provide for an adequate variety of housing types, the City will continue to strive for an integrated housing mix in its newly developing areas.
 The Inclusionary Housing Ordinance, in combination with the affordability threshold and "mix" requirements of Policy 2.1 and Program 2.1.1 provide the necessary mechanisms that will help ensure the affordability of Soledad's housing stock for lower- and moderate- income households over the long term.
 As such, the city's Inclusionary Housing Ordinance facilitates and ensures affordable housing production for existing and future Soledad residents.
-There aren't any other ordinances in the city that affect the cost and supply of housing besides the Inclusionary Housing Ordinance.
+There aren't any other ordinances, such as growth restrictions, moratoria on housing, or short-term rental regulations in the city that affect the cost and supply of housing besides the Inclusionary Housing Ordinance.